 Say a hacker wants to cast a wide net to infect as many computers as possible.
 The hacker wouldn’t target your home computer or a tiny, family-run business – They would target hospitals, schools, airports, and other buildings that have many computers on one network.
 Imagine the disaster that could result from a hospital or airport’s computing power being severely limited because of a mining tool.

-Kaspersky Lab says mining is one of the biggest cybersecurity issue in 2019 after stopping more than 70 million occasions of Web miner launches last year.
+Kaspersky Lab says mining was one of the biggest cybersecurity issue in 2019 after stopping more than 70 million occasions of Web miner launches last year.
 Mining tools can be run on the background of websites, and even works on unsuspecting victims’ smartphones.

 Read TOSS C3’s White Pages to learn how our products can detect these mining tools and prevent them from latching onto your computer.
 We know that your business relies on your computers running at full potential and efficiency, and no one wants to foot the bill of being someone else’s mining operation.